Go to Reviews.org US Edition

 Read the fine print and pay attention to the terms and duration of your recharge.

 Long expiry prepaid plans are, by their very nature, relatively straightforward and no-fuss.
-Their simplicity is a big reason that people opt for them.
+That simplicity is a big reason that people opt for them.
 Still, there's a few things to keep an eye out for when choosing a 365 day or 1 year prepaid phone plan:

 Longer recharge durations